-The Andorra Motorcycle Museum is a magical place where decades of history are packed into one museum, with some fascinating motorcycles.
+The Andorra Motorcycle Museum is a magical place where decades of history are packed into 654 square metres, with some fascinating motorcycles.
 This museum is a must for all motor enthusiasts and for curious people in general.
 The museum is located in Canillo, in a hall just a few meters away from the car park of Sant Joan de Caselles church.
 Here we offer the highlights of the museum, the features that make it a unique collection of motorcycles.

 A museum where you can feel the history

 The Andorra Motorcycle Museum is chock-full of history with a hint of that gasoline smell any motoring fan can spot a mile off.
 The models on display here and the accompanying photographic material will transport visitors to the 20th century: from the early years, when the vehicle was first introduced to society, up to the latest decades, when technological advances and modern design trends radically changed their look and features.